nexxai/LGTVMessenger/README.md

 ## Instructions

 1. Run `composer install`, `npm install`, and `npm run build`
+2. Run `php artisan lg:first-time`
-2. Copy the `.env.example` file in the root directory to a file called `.env`, and update the `APP_URL` fields to appropriate values
+3. Open the newly created `.env` file, and update the `APP_URL` fields to appropriate values
-3. Get the client key from your TV by running `php artisan lg:add` and following the instructions
 4. Point your web server's root directory to the `/public` folder in this distribution.

+If you ever need to add another TV to the list, you can run `php artisan lg:add` and follow the prompts